When to Use -lo, -la, -no, and -na in European Portuguese

 This is the most common mutation you will see.

-According to the grammar rules, whenever a direct object pronoun like o, a, os, or as comes after a verb ending in -r, -s, or -z, two things happen.
+Whenever a direct object pronoun like o, a, os, or as comes after a verb ending in -r, -s, or -z, two things happen.

 1. Drop the letter.
 The -r, -s, or -z disappears.